InformedChoice/armed-exterminators/content/services/cockroach-exterminator.md

 ---

 > **Don't let roaches threaten your family's health.**
-> ### Call (626) 256-3200 for immediate cockroach extermination in Pasadena.
+> ### Call [(626) 256-3200](tel:6262563200) for immediate cockroach extermination in Pasadena.
 > Discreet Service • Health-Safe Methods • Complete Elimination Guaranteed
+>
+> *"Professional, thorough, and discreet.
+They eliminated our roach problem completely and explained everything they were doing.
+Highly recommend!"* ⭐⭐⭐⭐⭐
+> — **Linda H., Arcadia**